-Light alcoholic refreshment may be served at appropriate university sponsored supervised events.
+Light alcoholic refreshments may be served at appropriate university sponsored supervised events.

-Any student who is observed to be intoxicated may have their conduct documented and met with through our Code of Conduct process.
+Any student who is observed to be intoxicated may have their conduct documented through our Code of Conduct process.

 Sanctions may include:

 - Fines up to 200 Euros for first time offenders. - University disciplinary action, including probation and suspension